botbreeder/what-the-matrix-is/README.md

 [a b c]
 ```

 That's about it, on the syntax level.
-OpenDDL provides everything else.
+For now.
+OpenDDL provides almost everything else.